Dr Jie Meng

 Current PhD / research supervisions

-Jie has been supervising PhD and MRes students in Marketing since 2016.
-Her new supervision role will centre around the ideas of computational online advertising, AI's technological impacts on human behaviour and cognition, and consumer behaviour in social media and other smart new media.
+Jie has been at the helm of supervising PGR/doctoral students since 2016.
+Her new supervisory role centres around cutting-edge themes, including computational online advertising, the impact of AI technology on human behaviour and cognition, and the intricate dynamics of consumer behaviour in the realm of social media and emerging smart media platforms.

 Interests and activities